 Is there any relation to smoking with back pain?

 Smoking generally does not cause back pain.
 But evidencesuggestst that use of tobacco or smoking can disturb the circulation of blood at a small capillary level and it may lead to weakness of muscles.
 If one has back pain, smoking or tobacco can surely hamper the healing of damaged back.

 What lifestyle change I should be doing to try to avoid back pain?

 Many back pains are lifestyle diseases.
 A healthy lifestyle will surely prevent the back pain or will help to reduce the pain.
 Try to maintain good lifestyle habits as mentioned below

 a) Maintain a proper BMI (Body Mass Index).
 In other words, maintain your weight in accordance with your height.

 b) See to it that you are taking enough protein for good muscle health.

-c) Do aerobic exercises like, walking, jogging, cycling, swimming etc. at least 3-4 days a week to maintain good tone of muscles.
+c) Do aerobic exercises like walking, jogging, cycling, swimming etc. at least 3-4 days a week to maintain the good tone of muscles.

 d) Good night sleep has no substitute.